Sexual violence in Papua New Guinea

 A client at the Family and Sexual Violence Unit at Waigani Police Station speaks to police officers about a case.

 Papua New Guinea (PNG) is often labelled as potentially the worst place in the world for gender-based violence.
+Domestic violence and rape are common and rarely adequately addressed.

 Types

 Violence against women

 According to a 1992 survey by the PNG Law Reform Commission, an estimated 67% of wives have been beaten by their husbands with close to 100% in the Highlands Region.
 In urban areas, one in six women interviewed needed treatment for injuries caused by their husbands.
 The most common forms of violence include kicking, punching, burning and cutting with knives, accounting for 80–90% of the injuries treated by health workers.

 According to a 1993 Survey by the PNG Medical Research Institute, an estimated 55% of women have experienced forced sex, in most cases by men known to them.
 Abortion in Papua New Guinea is illegal unless it is necessary to save the woman's life, so those who experience pregnancy from rape have no legal way of terminating forced pregnancies.